pjaskulski/scans-and-transcriptions/README.md

 ![Screen](/doc/images_folder.png)

-Below there is a bar with information about the current (displayed) scan file: its name and sequence number in the series, and the number of all scans in the folder.
-On the right side there are 'A+' and 'A-' buttons that can be used to adjust the font size in the text field.
-In the center are buttons for reading the transcript aloud: READ starts reading, and STOP stops it.
-A combo box allows you to select the language.
-The read aloud function uses the gTTS library and requires internet access, so there may be a short wait before it begins.
+Below is a bar with information about the current (displayed) scan file: its name and number in the series, and the total number of scans in the folder.
+On the right are the ‘A+’ and ‘A-’ buttons, which are used to adjust the font size in the text field.
+Between the scan file name and the font size adjustment buttons, there is a search field in the transcription.
+After entering the text you are looking for and pressing the Enter key, the application highlights the found occurrences of the text.
+You can also use the arrow button to start the search, and the button with the “x” symbol removes the highlights and clears the search field.
+The second row of the toolbar contains buttons for reading the transcription aloud: “>” (read) starts reading, “■” stops it, and “||” means pause.
+The combo box allows you to select the reading language.
+The read aloud function uses the gTTS library and requires Internet access, so there may be a short wait before it starts.

 ![Screen](/doc/image_info.png)